Acromegaly: Pituitary adenoma

 About 98% of cases of acromegaly are due to the overproduction of growth hormone by a benign tumor of the pituitary gland called an adenoma.
 These tumors produce excessive growth hormone and compress surrounding brain tissues as they grow larger.
 In some cases, they may compress the optic nerves.
 Expansion of the tumor may cause headaches and visual disturbances.
-In addition, compression of the surrounding normal pituitary tissue can alter production of other hormones, leading to changes in menstruation and breast discharge in women and impotence in men because of reduced testosterone production.
+In addition, compression of the surrounding normal pituitary tissue can alter the production of other hormones, leading to changes in menstruation and breast discharge in women and impotence in men because of reduced testosterone production.

 A marked variation in rates of GH production and the aggressiveness of the tumor occurs.
 Some adenomas grow slowly and symptoms of GH excess are often not noticed for many years.
 Other adenomas grow rapidly and invade surrounding brain areas or the sinuses, which are located near the pituitary.
 In general, younger people tend to have more aggressive tumors.

 Most pituitary tumors arise spontaneously and are not genetically inherited.
 Many pituitary tumors arise from a genetic alteration in a single pituitary cell that leads to increased cell division and tumor formation.
 This genetic change, or mutation, is not present at birth but is acquired during life.
 The mutation occurs in a gene that regulates the transmission of chemical signals within pituitary cells; it permanently switches on the signal that tells the cell to divide and secrete growth hormones.
 The events within the cell that cause disordered pituitary cell growth and GH oversecretion currently are the subject of intensive research.

-Pituitary adenomas and diffuse somatomammotroph hyperplasia may result from somatic mutations activating GNAS, which may be acquired or associated with McCune-Albright syndrome.
+Pituitary adenomas and diffuse somatomammotroph hyperplasia may result from somatic mutations activating GNAS, which may be acquired or associated with McCune–Albright syndrome.

 Other tumors

-In a few people, acromegaly is caused not by pituitary tumors, but by tumors of the pancreas, lungs, and adrenal glands.
+In a few people, acromegaly is caused by tumors of the pancreas, lungs, and adrenal glands.
 These tumors also lead to an excess of GH, either because they produce GH themselves or, more frequently, because they produce GHRH (growth hormone-releasing hormone), the hormone that stimulates the pituitary to make GH.
-In these people, the excess GHRH can be measured in the blood and establishes that the cause of the acromegaly is not due to a pituitary defect.
 When these nonpituitary tumors are surgically removed, GH levels fall and the symptoms of acromegaly improve.

-In people with GHRH-producing, non-pituitary tumors, the pituitary still may be enlarged and may be mistaken for a tumor.
-Therefore, it is important that physicians carefully analyze all "pituitary tumors" removed from people with acromegaly so as to not overlook the possibility that a tumor elsewhere in the body is causing the disorder.